GO PLACES AND MAKE A DIFFERENCE

 To satisfy the requirements of this concentration, students will take two units of CPE training through one of the health authorities listed below.
 Each unit will transfer into your MDiv degree for six credits, for a total of twelve transfer credits.

-When you have completed your CPE unit, submit a letter from your CPE supervisor and a Credit Transfer Form to Academic Advising so we can apply those credits to your program.
-The Credit Transfer Form is available on this page.
+When you have completed your CPE unit, submit a letter from your CPE supervisor and a Credit Transfer Application to Academic Advising so we can apply those credits to your program.
+The Credit Transfer Application is available in REGIS.

 Your transfer credits take the place of the following MDiv courses: